certinia/apex-zip/README.markdown

 Strategies
 ----------

-I've started to describe the strategies demonstrated in this repo in a series of blogs, the first of which is [here](http://andrewfawcett.wordpress.com/2012/11/04/handling-office-files-and-zip-files-in-apex-part-1/).
+I have describe the strategies, components and examples demonstrated in this repo in a series of blogs, the first of which is [here](http://andrewfawcett.wordpress.com/2012/11/04/handling-office-files-and-zip-files-in-apex-part-1/).
+The second and final part of the series can be found [here](http://andrewfawcett.wordpress.com/2012/12/09/handling-office-files-and-zip-files-in-apex-part-2/).
+Enjoy!

-**Update 1st Dec:** I have started to commit WIP versions of zipfile and unzipfile components.
-I will follow up with a blog entry describing more about this in due course.
-In the meantime the best way to understand them is to review the zipdemo and unzipdemo pages and associated controllers.

 About the Author
 ----------------